Geowil/Geowil_Bank/README.md

     - Changes the text color on the gold counter when the user attempts to withdraw or deposit more gold that is available.
 - Invalid Bond Color
     - Changes the text color in the Sell Bond selection window for bonds which have not yet matured.
+- Font Size
+    - Changes the font size used in the plugin.
 - Gold Counter Button 1 Value
     - Sets the value for the single arrow up/down buttons in the gold counter window when depositing or withdrawing gold as well as the value of the left/right keyboard arrow keys.